zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/discussion_data.rst

 _id
 -----
-  The 12-byte MongoDB unique ID for this collection of data.
+  The 12-byte MongoDB unique ID for this collection.
 Like all MongoDB IDs, the IDs are monotonically increasing and the first four bytes are a timestamp.

 _type
 -------